tmiklas/tbeam-helium-mapper/README.md

 AEsCWAA=
 ```
 That last output `AEsCWAA=` is the Base64-encoded payload, read to use.

+#### Queue the Downlink packet for transmission
 Paste that payload into the Helium Console under the Downlink panel for that device.
+Select a specific device, then the "Cloud Down-arrow" icon on the right ("Send a manual downlink to this device") to open the Downlink panel.

-Leave the Port set to the default (1), and type as Base64.
-Queue it for transmission, and the packet should appear in the queue list shown.
+Leave FPort set to the default (1), and type as default (Base64).
+Queue it for transmission using the Cloud down-arrow button, and the packet should appear in the Download Queue.

 When the mapper next reports (uplink), it will receive this directive and show the updates on-screen.
 To rush things along, you can cause an immediate Uplink (& Downlink) by pressing the middle button on the TTGO.

+#### Allowed values
+Setting any value to zero will leave the present value unchanged by the downlink.
+Maximum Distance interval can be 1 to 65,534 meters.
+Time interval can be 1 to 65,534 seconds.
+A special time interval of `-1` indicates that you want to remove any override and revert to the time interval in the software build configuration.

+Battery voltage cutoff can range from 2.0 to 4.5 volts.
+If you set a cutoff higher than the present battery voltage, the Mapper will immediately power down.
+When it reboots (on USB power present), the default battery cutoff will be restored from the software build.

+None of the Downlink values persist across power-off & on; the device always reverts to compiled-in values on startup.

 # The remainder of this README is copied from earlier authors that developed this codebase: